Do you want to visit Dalma Wildlife Sanctuary? Why it is so famous?

 1. Bamboo Huts at Makulakocha

-In Makulkocha village, you can stay at Bamboo Hut.
+In Makulkocha village, you can stay at a Bamboo Hut.
 There are also plush cottages with single bamboo huts.
 Revel in nature surrounded by abundant flora.

 Price: Rs.
 700